jimmyceroneii/data-structures-api/README.md

 # data-structures-api
-An api that takes in various data structures and runs various algorithms on them to return mutated data
+A collection of APIs that take in data structures, runs an algorithm, and returns the result.

+Written in different languages with different frameworks.